CCBR/METRO/README.md

 ### 2. System Requirements

 `metro` executable is composed of several inter-related sub commands.
 The `build` sub command requires that `samtools`, `gffread` from the cufflinks, and `python` are installed on the target system. the `predict` sub command requires that [netMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) is available in user's $PATH.
 A virtual environment containing the required python packages to run metro can be built from our `requirements.txt`.
 METRO is compatiable with `python>=2.7` and `python>=3.5` (with preference to the latter).
+The tool is available on both [GitHub](https://github.com/CCBR/METRO) or on [DockerHub](https://hub.docker.com/r/nciccbr/ccbr_metro_v1.4).

 If you are on biowulf, these dependencies can be met by running the following command:
 ```bash